Grand Rapids Marijuana Charter Amendment Explained

 Section (e) seems to duplicate section (d) and its prohibitions against referring any marijuana case to an outside authority.

-Section (f) makes this Ordinance null and void if the state should legalize marijuana.
+Section (f) makes this Ordinance null and void if the state should legalize marijuana (which may happen at the ballot box in Nov 2018).

 Section (g) lists the reasons why this Ordinance was passed.